-- 57 The building would not contain any noise generating equipment however the additional activities associated with the proposed buildings could have an impact on residential amenity. - An additional noise assessment has been submitted in support of this application based on the baseline survey and predictions of the 15/02097/FLL Noise Impact Assessment.
-The NIA report includes two additional scenarios based on this application and 18/01614/FLL (scenarios 5 & 6).
-The NIA report gives the predicted noise levels for; - all activities that is scenario 5 & 6 and previous noise modelled. - Scenario 5 telehandler being used to unload or load an HGV near the straw barns. - Scenario 6 telehandler movements at the store building only - The assessment concluded that the additional noise from the additional activities associated with the proposed building would have a neutral/slight adverse significance and there would be no significant accumulative impact. - 60 Environmental Health agrees with the assessment of the Consultant.
-They note that the noise conditions for the 15/02097/FLL consent should still be applicable to this application (Conditions 4, 5, 8 and 9).
+- 65 Noise is a consideration due to the scale of building being able to accommodate machinery however, it has been confirmed that the building will not contain any noise generating equipment. - 66 An additional noise assessment has been submitted in support of this application based on the baseline survey and predictions of the 15/02097/FLL Noise Impact Assessment.
+The NIA report includes two additional scenarios based on this application and 18/01941/FLL (scenarios 5 & 6).
+The NIA report gives the predicted noise levels for; - all activities that is scenario 5 & 6 and previous noise modelled. - Scenario 5 telehandler being used to unload or load an HGV near the straw barns. - Scenario 6 telehandler movements at the store building only - 67 The assessment concluded that the additional noise from the additional activities associated with the proposed building would have a neutral/slight adverse significance and there would be no significant cumulative impact. - 68 Environmental Health agrees with the assessment of the Consultant.
+They note that the noise conditions for the 15/02097/FLL consent should still be applicable to this application.
+(Conditions 4, 5, 8 and 9)